Get the Right Forms to the Right People at the Right Time

 Give managers ability to view the status of form completion by their direct reports or let employees see when forms are completed or routed for approval in employee self-service.

 Provide employees with a more efficient and effective means for completing a list of required forms.

 Set Visibility Criteria

 Set criteria for when forms become visible.
-Employees see the right forms, at the right time.
+Employees see the right forms at the right time.

 Yes.
-When you define a list, you can specify criteria to determine which employees view the list.
+When you define a list, you can specify criteria to determine which employees and managers view the list.
 You can also specify criteria for each form within a list.
 For example, an onboarding list could contain W-4 forms for every state where you have locations, but an employee would only view the forms for their specific locations (based on form criteria).